Bella-iab35/ECE4160/Lab1.md

 pip install numpy pyyaml colorama nest_asyncio bleak jupyterlab
 ```

 One last thing needed to be downloaded into my project directory: the [codebase](https://fastrobotscornell.github.io/FastRobots-2026/labs/ble_robot_1.4.zip) that includes both the python and arduino code for this portion of the lab.
-With everything that is required downloaded and installed into my directory or virtual environment, I started my Jupyter server (note that I had to use Jupyter lab with a capital J due to being on macOS).
+With everything now downloaded and installed from the terminal, I started my Jupyter server (note that I had to use Jupyter lab with a capital J due to being on macOS).

 ```
 Jupyter lab